-Prismacolor™ Silver Sword philodendron.
+Prismacolor™ Hastatum.
 Photo by: Proven Winners.

 If you love indoor plants, chances are you’ve grown at least one philodendron.
 These easy-to-grow houseplants can also be grown outdoors in some tropical climates.
 They’ve long been the go-to starter plant for new plant parents because they adapt well to indoor environments.